bsidestlv/bsidestlv.com/content/agenda/_index.md

 {{% hero %}}

-We are proud to present the BSidesTLV 2021 schedule!
 BSidesTLV will take place on **_July 22nd, 2021_**, the event will take place alongside CyberWeek (The 10th annual cyber week event).
 Registration opens on July 1st, 2021!